dreamworkerln/StarGame/readme.md

 Green curve - you trajectory in planet gravity force.
 Blue curve - you shell trajectory in planet gravity force.

-Force shield can repulse several (~4) hit from shell.
-It slowly regenerating to full charge.
+Force shield can repulse several (~5) hit from shell.
+It's slowly regenerating to full charge.

 // -------------------------------------------------------------------------------------------------

-Objectives: survive till warp engine have been repaired(~5 min)

 Difficulty levels